-On April 22, 2021, we entered into an Asset Purchase Agreement to sell our infrastructure and automotive business to Skyworks Solutions, Inc. for \$2.75 billion in cash.
-The sale was completed on July 26, 2021.
+On July 26, 2021, we sold our infrastructure and automotive business to Skyworks Solutions, Inc. for \$2.75 billion in cash.
 The prior year comparable period results of operations of the sold component have been presented in the accompanying condensed consolidated financial statements as discontinued operations and, therefore, are excluded from the following discussion of the results of our continuing operations.